Shippable/docs/sources/platform/int-docker-private-registry.md

-page_main_title: Docker Trusted Registry
+page_main_title: Docker Private Registry
 main_section: Platform
 sub_section: Integrations
-page_title: Docker Private/Trusted Registry integration
+page_title: Docker Private Registry integration

-# Docker Trusted Registry Integration
+# Docker Private Registry Integration

 Available under the Integration Family: **Hub**

-`Docker Trusted Registry` Integration is used to connect Shippable DevOps Assembly Lines platform to a privatelty hosted Docker Hub so that you can pull and push Docker images.
+`Docker Private Registry` Integration is used to connect Shippable DevOps Assembly Lines platform to a privatelty hosted Docker Hub so that you can pull and push Docker images.

 You can create this from the integrations page.
 This is the information you would require to create this integration